 Common Settings for Auth Modules

-The Common Settings page displays configuration options that are applied to all of the authentication modules in YouTrack.
+The Common Settings page displays configuration options that are applied to all the authentication modules in YouTrack.
 To access this page, select Auth Modules from the Access Management section of the Administration menu, then click the Common settings link in the toolbar.

 The following settings are shown on the General tab: